-The accreditation standards require certification bodies to have in place a governance structure that, amongst other things, safeguards impartiality.
-The Governing Body fulfils this role and provides guidance and advice to BRE Global through the wide knowledge and experience of the Governing Body members
+The accreditation standards require certification bodies to have in place a structure that, amongst other things, ensures activities shall be both undertaken impartially, and structured and managed, to safeguard impartiality.
+The Impartiality Committee fulfils this role and provides feedback to BRE Global through the wide knowledge and experience of the Impartiality Committee members.

-BRE Global has set up a Standing Panel for the peer review of proposals for new or revised standards or schemes, and their content once produced.
-Members of the Standing Panel are proposed by BRE Global and are subject to the approval of the Governing Body.
+The Impartiality Committee also peer reviews proposals for new or revised standards or schemes, and their content once produced.
+Members of the Impartiality Committee are proposed to BRE Global and usually consist of:

-- The professors from the BRE University Centres of Excellence;
+- Professors from the University Centres of Excellence

 Terms of reference

-- assist in developing the policies relating to impartiality of BRE Global’s activities;
+- provide feedback during the development of policies and schemes relating to impartiality of BRE Global activities;

-- counteract any tendency on the part of BRE Global to allow commercial or other considerations to prevent the consistent objective provision of its activities;
+- counteract any tendency on the part of BRE Global to allow commercial or other considerations to prevent the consistent delivery of services in an impartial manner;

 - advise on matters affecting confidence in assurance, including openness and public perception; and